18 Quick & Easy Spring Craft Projects

 DIY Moss Placemats

-I know we’ll be able to use these moss placemats throughout the year.
-Honestly, they’re so simple to make they almost don’t even need a tutorial.
+These DIY moss placemats were so simple to make they almost don’t need a tutorial.

 Find out the easiest way to make moss placemats here.